-Adobe Connect On Web Conferencing, Open Standards, and the End of the Flash Player
+Adobe Connect On Open Standards and the End of Flash

 Today we announced, with the support of many of our technology partners including Apple, Facebook, Google, Microsoft, and Mozilla, that Adobe plans to end-of-life the Flash Player by the end of 2020.
-The significant progress that has been made on the open web in terms of standards, capabilities, and maturity makes us feel confident that they will ultimately provide a viable alternative for Flash content in the browser moving forward.
+The significant progress that has been made on the open web in terms of standards, capabilities, and maturity makes us feel confident that these factors will soon come to provide a viable alternative for Flash content in the browser moving forward.

 Adobe remains committed to maintaining our leadership position in the development and advancement of web standards.
 Our continued contribution to the HTML5 standard and WebAssembly Community Group will include a focus on the underlying technology that will be necessary to support large scale web conferencing from within the browser in the future.